min2ha/ukwa-site/content/target/69383/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: STOCKING UP Theresa May defends stockpiling food and medicines for Brexit saying she’s being ‘sensible’ in preparing for a ‘no deal’

 Theresa May defended stockpiling food and medicine for life after Brexit - saying she was being “sensible” in preparation for potentially leaving the EU without a deal.
 The Prime Minister said she was working round the clock for ‘every eventuality’ and people should not panic – but instead be comforted by that news.
 She was backed up by her Chancellor Philip Hammond, who agreed it was a "responsible thing for a government to do”.